–Submitted by Sara W., 17, Albuquerque, N.M.

 The chemical reaction of bioluminescence is used as a tool in research.
 For example, suppose you are interested in the activity of a gene that makes a certain protein.
 You can introduce the gene for luciferase so that when your gene of interest is turned on and is making the protein, it also makes luciferase – just add luciferin and you get light when the gene is active.
 The structures of luciferin and luciferase can be altered to produce different colors of light to serve as a rainbow of research tools.
 So the chemistry of bioluminescence has both ecological and research uses.

 Michael Latz, research biologist, Marine Biology Research Division

-- Research Highlight: Bizarre to the Bone368 views
+- Research Highlight: Rising Ocean Acidification Leads to Anxiety in Fish368 views

 - How Much of the Earth is Truly Undiscovered, Above and/or Below Water?288 views

 - Around the Pier: Ocean Drilling Support Office Honors Scripps Legacy266 views